pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

 ```
   $ helm search repo pega
   NAME                  CHART VERSION   APP VERSION     DESCRIPTION
-  pega/pega             1.4.4                           Helm chart to configure required installation and deployment configuration settings in your environment for your deployment.
+  pega/pega             1.6.1                           Helm chart to configure required installation and deployment configuration settings in your environment for your deployment.
-  pega/addons           1.4.4           1.0             Helm chart to configure required supporting services and tools in your environment for your deployment.
+  pega/addons           1.6.1           1.0             Helm chart to configure required supporting services and tools in your environment for your deployment.
-  pega/backingservices  1.4.4                           Helm Chart to provision the latest Search and Reporting Service (SRS) for your Pega Infinity deployment
+  pega/backingservices  1.6.1                           Helm Chart to provision the latest Search and Reporting Service (SRS) for your Pega Infinity deployment
 ```

-The addons charts is not required for GKE deployments of Pega Platform.
+The addons charts is not required for OpenShift deployments of Pega Platform.
 Use of the backingservices chart is optional, but recommended for Pega Infinity 8.6 and later.

 #### Updating the backingservices.yaml Helm chart values for the SRS (Supported when installing or upgrading to Pega Infinity 8.6 and later)

 To configure the parameters in the backingservices.yaml file, download the file in the charts/backingservices folder, edit it with a text editor, and then save it to your local system using the same filename.

-1. To download the backingservices.yaml Helm chart to the \<local filepath>\gke-demo, enter:
+1. To download the backingservices.yaml Helm chart to the \<local filepath>\openshift-demo, enter:

-   `$ helm inspect values pega/backingservices > <local filepath>/gke-demo/backingservices.yaml`
+   `$ helm inspect values pega/backingservices > <local filepath>/openshift-demo/backingservices.yaml`

-2. Use a text editor to open the backingservices.yaml file and update the following parameters in the chart based on your GKE requirements:
+2. Use a text editor to open the backingservices.yaml file and update the following parameters in the chart based on your OpenShift requirements:

 | Chart parameter name              | Purpose                                   | Your setting |
 |:---------------------------------|:-------------------------------------------|:--------------|